Approximating Source Location and Star Survivable Network Problems: Proof of Theorem

-\section{Proof of Theorem~\ref{t:main'}}
+\section{Proof of Theorem~\ref{t:und}}

-Here we prove Theorem~\ref{t:main'}.
-All graphs in this and the next section are assumed to be undirected, unless stated otherwise.
+All graphs in this and the next section are assumed to be undirected.
 We start by considering the edge-costs case, and then will show that it implies the node-costs case by reductions.

 \begin{definition} An ordered pair $\hat{X}=(X,X^+)$ of subsets of a groundset $V$ is called a {\em biset} if $X \subseteq X^+$; $X$ is the {\em inner part} and $X^+$ is the {\em outer part} of $\hat{X}$, and $\Gamma(\hat{X})=X^+ \setminus X$ is the {\em boundary} of $\hat{X}$.
 An edge $e$ covers a biset $\hat{X}$ if it has one endnode in $X$ and the other in $V \setminus X^+$.
 For a biset $\hat{X}$ and an edge-set/graph $J$ let $\delta_J(\hat{X})$ denote the set of edges in $J$ covering $\hat{X}$. \end{definition}